Heavy vehicles on the South Eastern Freeway

 - not exceed the applicable speed limit.

-While trucks and buses are limited to a maximum speed of 60km/h on the South Eastern Freeway down-track, speeds may be further reduced via the variable speed limit signs or other temporary speed limit signs at any time as required to maintain safe travel.
-This may include inclement weather, reduced visibility or as a result of a crash, roadworks etc.
+While trucks and buses are limited to a maximum speed of 60km/h on the South Eastern Freeway down-track, speeds may be further reduced using the variable speed limit signs or other temporary speed limit signs at any time as required to maintain safe travel.
+This may include inclement weather, reduced visibility, a crash or roadworks.

 Offences and penalties